Calculate Balance Transfer Savings

 If you transfer a balance from one card to an existing card, it will likely not affect your credit.
 You’re not opening a new card, and your credit utilization is unchanged.

-Calculating a balance transfer fee is relatively simple.
+Calculating balance transfer savings

 Disclosure: This article is for educational purposes.
 It is not intended to provide legal, investment, or financial advice and is not a substitute for professional advice.
 It does not indicate the availability of any Citi product or service.
 For advice about your specific circumstances, you should consult a qualified professional.